10 vital selling tips for eBay success

-We’d recommend taking payments via PayPal – despite the annoying fact that Paypal charge 20p per transaction and 3.4% of your total sale, it is the safest and most preferred payment method in the eBay world. as an added means of security.
+We’d recommend taking payments via PayPal – despite the annoying fact that Paypal charge 20p per transaction and 3.4% of your total sale, it is the safest and most preferred payment method in the eBay world.

-Paypal is convenient as payments are instantaneous so the funds will appear in your bank immediately.
 There’s also an added layer of security so people can’t scam you for your product.

 Remember the job ain’t done when the sale is made!